jvargas98/How-to-integrate-Bolt-in-your-Express.js-server/README.md

 ## Let's get started

-First we need to have an Express project, if you don't have one then let's create it, in case you already have one you can skip this step.
+First we need to have an Express project, if you don't have one then let's create it, in case you already have one you can skip this steps.

 ### Steps to create your Express server